michtio/laravel-mix-criticalcss/README.md

     });
 ```

 And you're done!
-Compile everything down with `npm run dev`.
+Compile everything down with `npm run prod`. `npm run dev` will not generate any critical css!
+Also make sure that your paths are correct and point to valid urls / segments of your website, whenever criticalcss has issues detecting the url, it might throw a console error!

 ## Options
 Only `urls` is required - all other options are optional.
 If you don't want to use the paths object you can simply define your base and templates in the url and template options from `urls`